megaport/terraform-provider-megaport/docs/guides/moving_vxc.md

 }
 ```

-Then, move the VXC to connect the Port and MCR.
+Then, move the VXC to a different MCR.

 ```terraform
 provider "megaport" {